jacostag/tw_by_dir/README.md

 ### dmenu_taskwarrior.sh
-Is not using dmenu directly, but it is very easy to adapt to dmenu Uses walker launcher dmenu emulation to manage taskwarrior.
+Is not using dmenu directly, but it is very easy to adapt to dmenu Also uses notify-send, can be switch to another notifier Uses walker launcher dmenu emulation to manage taskwarrior.
-Can be use as _dmenu_taskwarrior.sh add_ to add a task directly (no extra options, just add the task with the parameters you want)
+Can be use as:
-_dmenu_taskwarrior.sh list_ will list all the current tasks in ready, with the option to start, mark as done, use taskopen, or delete a task (requires confirmation)
+`dmenu_taskwarrior.sh add` to add a task directly (no extra options, just add the task with the parameters you want) `dmenu_taskwarrior.sh list` will list all the current tasks in ready, with the option to start, mark as done, use taskopen, or delete a task (requires confirmation)
-_dmenu_taskwarrior.sh_ without arguments will display a menu to list or add a task
+`dmenu_taskwarrior.sh` without arguments will display a menu to list or add a task